 In the past decade, campus police officers have gained new legal authority and have become increasingly armed.
 According to a report released in January by the Bureau of Justice Statistics, nearly 70 percent of colleges and universities in 2012 operated full law enforcement agencies with sworn police officers.
 About 94 percent of those officers were authorized to use a firearm.
 In total, 75 percent of campuses said they used armed officers in 2012, compared to the 68 percent of colleges when the survey was last conducted in 2005.

-At the same time, college campuses are among the safest locations in the country, and were so even prior to the increase in armed officers.
+Meanwhile, college campuses have remained among the safest locations in the country, even prior to an increase in armed officers.
 The same Bureau of Justice Statistics report found that campus agencies recorded 45 violent crimes per 100,000 students in 2012.
 A separate report found that, between 1995 and 2002, adults between the ages of 18 and 24 who were not enrolled in college experienced 24 percent more violence than college students.

 But Burba, president of IACLEA, said that the attacks at UC Merced, Florida State and Ohio State demonstrate why college police can’t let that perception of safety lead to complacency.
 Increasingly, through memorandums of understanding signed with local law enforcement, college police are also called on to patrol and protect areas surrounding campus.
 That’s what Rose, the Wayne State officer, was doing when he was shot last week.

-This blurring of jurisdictional lines has led not only to campus police protecting people during mass shootings and stabbings, but also helped place them at the center of national debates.
+This blurring of jurisdictional lines has led not only to campus police protecting more people on and off campus, but also helped place them at the center of national debates.
 Last year, a University of Cincinnati police officer followed a car off campus before pulling it over for not having front license plates.
 Within minutes, the driver of the car -- an unarmed black man -- was dead.
 The officer, who was white, had killed the driver.
 The killing sparked protests on campus and across the city.

-"I feel strongly that the culture of violence that continues to more rapidly and fully intrude upon campuses of higher education must bring solutions that resolve the inconsistencies in how we staff, train, empower and resource campus law enforcement professionals," Burba said, "so that college and university campuses do not become the assumed ‘weakest link’ in any community in terms of safety and security."
+"I feel strongly that the culture of violence that continues to more rapidly and fully intrude upon campuses of higher education must bring solutions that resolve the inconsistencies in how we staff, train, empower and resource campus law enforcement professionals," Burba said, "so that college and university campuses do not become the assumed ‘weakest link’ in any community in terms of safety, security and the ability to defend itself."

 Read more by